“I’m going without expectations.”- Donnie Sexton

 Myanmar Pagoda Photo

 That was my mantra when I stepped off the plane in Yangon, Myanmar.
-To be honest, I had googled a few images from this Southeast Asia destination to get a sense of what kind of photos I could come home with since I was traveling with a group of photographers on a trek with the mentor series.
+To be honest, I had googled a few images from this Southeast Asia destination to get a sense of what kind of photos I could come home with since I was traveling with a group of photographers on a trek.
 The awe-inspiring photo had to be a shot of hot air balloons rising up over a series of pagodas bathed in a dreamy golden sunrise.
 This was the one image I hoped to nail down, the Myanmar pagoda photo.

 But beyond that, I remained open to whatever this trek had in store for me.
 Myanmar, formerly the country known as Burma, is tucked between the countries of Thailand, India, Laos, and China and has only been open to tourists since 2012 due to political strife.
 In my nine-day visit in November, I didn’t see another American, save for our small group, which left me feeling completely charmed by a place not overrun with tourists.

 Our trip started in Yangon, the former capital and largest city in Myanmar, as well as had the best international air connections.
 After checking into the luxurious Chatrium Royal Lake Hotel, we spent a few hours wandering the Shwedagon Pagoda, the highlight of this traffic-congested city.
 If there was ever a gigantic treasure chest of gold and jewels that were magically overturned from the heavens, its contents landed on Shwedagon…the place is simply dazzling.
 The complex was dotted with nooks and crannies filled with Buddhist statues, a variety of beautiful alcoves for worshiping and meditating, Candles were aglow and flowers were strewn about as offerings.